Derek Dooley (American football): Political career

 On August 4, 2025, Dooley announced that he would run in the 2026 United States Senate election in Georgia as a member of the Republican Party.
 He was endorsed by Governor Brian Kemp.

+Dooley lost to Mike Collins in a runoff in June 2026.

 Personal life

 Dooley's wife is Dr. Allison Jeffers Dooley, who is an OB/GYN, and they have three children.
-Peyton was diagnosed with Type 1 Diabetes in August 2014.
-Dooley currently serves on the board of the JDRF Dallas chapter.

 Before embarking on his coaching career, Dooley practiced law at Nelson Mullins Riley & Scarborough in Atlanta, Georgia.
 He is the son of former University of Georgia head football coach and athletic director Vince Dooley.

 While at Tennessee, Dooley helped raise over $1 million for children and other causes in the local community.
-The Dooley's hosted the Big Orange Experience, an annual fundraising event for Variety, an organization that provides financial support for numerous children's charities.
+The Dooleys hosted the Big Orange Experience, an annual fundraising event for Variety, an organization that provides financial support for numerous children's charities.
 In 2012, some of the proceeds funded the Dooley-Witten Learning Center at the Halls/Powell Boys and Girls Club of the Tennessee Valley, a project on which Dooley teamed up with former Vol and Dallas Cowboys All-Pro Tight End Jason Witten.

 Dooley's brother-in-law is former NFL wide receiver Patrick Jeffers.